-- Acknowledge COVID-19 fatigue and emotional well-being issues that employees have been experiencing this past year.
+- Acknowledge COVID-19 fatigue and emotional well-being issues that employees have been experiencing these past two years.

 Targeted Messages for Health Care Workers

-- You are on the front lines and risk being exposed to people with COVID-19 each day on the job.
+- Protect yourself – you are on the front lines and risk being exposed to people with COVID-19 each day on the job.

-- Protecting yourself also helps protect your patients, your family, and your coworkers, especially those who may be at higher risk for severe illness from COVID-19.
+- Protecting yourself also helps protect your patients, coworkers, family, and community including those who may be at higher risk for severe illness from COVID-19.

 - You matter, and you play an essential role in keeping your community healthy.

-- You are a leader in science and can set an example to others in the community that you believe and trust science.
+- You are a leader in science and can set an example to others in the community.

 - You can serve as a vaccine champion and positively influence vaccination decisions of peers, patients, friends, and family.